 - Left comments on their blogs.

-And really found any way to connect with these people that didn’t involve me “selling” my blog to them.
-I never wanted to say, “Hey, check this out…” I only made myself known to them and let the blog and writing do most of the work.
+I never wanted to say, “Hey, check this out…” I only made myself known to other bloggers and let my writing do most of the work.
 Once they were aware of it, they started linking to me, we’d chat over Twitter, and a connection was formed.
-No fuss, no muss.

-I guess it comes down to offering something rather than asking for something.
-Because I’m turned off when someone contacts me out of nowhere and says, “Please promote this thing I made.”
-But I’ll definitely pay close attention if you’re able to introduce yourself by saying, “Here’s this thing that you’ll find interesting or useful…” This is all classic sales technique: make the person care about you before you try to sell them on anything.
+Ultimately, it comes down to offering something rather than asking for something.
+Because I’m turned off when someone contacts me and says, “Please promote this thing I made.”
+But I’ll pay close attention if you’re able to introduce yourself by saying, “Here’s this thing that you’ll find interesting or useful…” This is all classic sales technique: make the person care about you before you try to sell them on anything.

 (And of course, treat human beings like human beings.
-The goal here isn’t to use them as stepping stones.)
+Don’t use them as stepping stones.)

 - Write a list of people you want to know.
 And don’t just pick the popular people.
 Many of the most interesting folks aren’t the ones with legions of adoring fans.